ddialliance/sdtl/SDTH/doc/content/model-specification.markdown

 ## Derivation and Elaboration {#model-derivation}
 Derivation and Elaboration describe the lineage of a data entity.
-Derivation is used when values in a data entity were changed to derive a new data entity.
-Elaboration is used when metadata about a data entity changed, but its values remained the same.
+Derivation is used when values in an existing data entity are changed to create a new data entity.
+Elaboration is used when a new data entity is created by modifying metadata about an existing data entity, but the new data entity has the same values as its predecessor.

 ###  sdth:wasDerivedFrom {#model-wasderivedfrom}